JosephSabo/AZ-900studyNotes/MyNotes.md

 - Storage disks (hard disk drives, solid state drives, etc.)
 - Networking (virtual network, public IP address, and port configuration)

+### Describe Azure Containers

+- Containers are a virtualization environment.
+- Much like running multiple virtual machines on a single physical host, you can run multiple containers on a single physical or virtual host.
+- Unlike virtual machines, you don't manage the operating system for a container.
+- Containers are lightweight and designed to be created, scaled out, and stopped dynamically.
+- It's possible to create and deploy virtual machines as application demand increases, but containers are a lighter weight, more agile method.
+- Containers are designed to allow you to respond to changes on demand.
+- With containers, you can quickly restart if there's a crash or hardware interruption.
+- One of the most popular container engines is Docker, and Azure supports Docker.

+#### Azure Container Instances
+- Azure Container Instances offer the fastest and simplest way to run a container in Azure; without having to manage any virtual machines or adopt any additional services.
+- Azure Container Instances are a platform as a service (PaaS) offering.
+- Azure Container Instances allow you to upload your containers and then the service will run the containers for you.

+#### Azure Container Apps
+- Azure Container Apps are similar in many ways to a container instance.
+- They allow you to get up and running right away, they remove the container management piece, and they're a PaaS offering.
+- Container Apps have extra benefits such as the ability to incorporate load balancing and scaling.

+#### Azure Kubernetes Service
+- Azure Kubernetes Service (AKS) is a container orchestration service.
+- An orchestration service manages the lifecycle of containers.
+- When you're deploying a fleet of containers, AKS can make fleet management simpler and more efficient.

+#### Use containers in your solutions
+- Containers are often used to create solutions by using a microservice architecture.
+This architecture is where you break solutions into smaller, independent pieces.
+For example, you might split a website into a container hosting your front end, another hosting your back end, and a third for storage.
+This split allows you to separate portions of your app into logical sections that can be maintained, scaled, or updated independently.
+- Imagine your website back-end has reached capacity but the front end and storage aren't being stressed.
+With containers, you could scale the back end separately to improve performance.
+If something necessitated such a change, you could also choose to change the storage service or modify the front end without impacting any of the other components.

+### Describe Azure Functions
+	Azure Functions is an event-driven, serverless compute option that doesn’t require maintaining virtual machines or containers.
+If you build an app using VMs or containers, those resources have to be “running” in order for your app to function.
+With Azure Functions, an event wakes the function, alleviating the need to keep resources provisioned when there are no events.

+#### Benefits of Azure Functions
+- Using Azure Functions is ideal when you're only concerned about the code running your service and not about the underlying platform or infrastructure.
+Functions are commonly used when you need to perform work in response to an event (often via a REST request), timer, or message from another Azure service, and when that work can be completed quickly, within seconds or less.
+- Functions scale automatically based on demand, so they may be a good choice when demand is variable.
+- Azure Functions runs your code when it's triggered and automatically deallocates resources when the function is finished.
+In this model, you're only charged for the CPU time used while your function runs.
+- Functions can be either stateless or stateful.
+When they're stateless (the default), they behave as if they're restarted every time they respond to an event.
+When they're stateful (called Durable Functions), a context is passed through the function to track prior activity.
+- Functions are a key component of serverless computing.
+They're also a general compute platform for running any type of code.
+If the needs of the developer's app change, you can deploy the project in an environment that isn't serverless.
+This flexibility allows you to manage scaling, run on virtual networks, and even completely isolate the functions.